supercrytoking/discord-bot-boilerplate/README.md

 exports.aliases = ['test', 'admin']
 ```

-Upon running a command in the Discord chat, the command handler will intelligently find the command and run the command within the `exports.run` function.
+Upon running a command in the Discord chat, the command handler will intelligently find the command's `.js` file in the `/commands/` folder and run the `exports.run` function located within it.

+### Working with the Command Handler
+The boilerplate features 2 export that are extremely useful in dynamically managing your bot's commands: `bot.settings` and `bot.commands`;

 # FAQ
 How can I change the bot's prefix?